James Bond to return in "SPECTRE", cast and car unveiled

 SPECTRE infamously stood for the Special Executive for Counter-intelligence, Terrorism, Revenge and Extortion.

-Much secrecy has surrounded the latest outing for the Bond franchise, which has taken in more than $5 billion (3.18 billion pounds) worldwide since its debut in figures adjusted for inflation on the trade site Box Office Mojo.
+Much secrecy has surrounded the latest outing for the Bond franchise, which has taken in more than $5 billion worldwide since its debut in figures adjusted for inflation on the trade site Box Office Mojo.

 The Sony Pictures Entertainment film, scheduled for release in November next year, previously had only a working title as "Bond 24".